Nightclub Bar Security managing intoxicated and obnoxious patrons

 In many states, you can issue a trespass warning to the ejected party that formally notifies them that they are subject to being arrested for trespass if they return.
 In some states, security can use minimal force to remove a trespasser once they have been duly warned.
 Trespass warnings can be issued for a night, a week, or permanently.
 However, temporary trespass warnings are difficult to enforce.
 It is important to know that ejected patrons must immediately leave the entire property, which includes the parking lot.

-There is safety in numbers and you should always have an extra back up person to assist in removing the customer and to prevent further attacks.
+There is safety in numbers and you should always have an extra backup person to assist in removing the customer and prevent further attacks.
 Once safely removed, a decision has to be made about what to do with the offender.
-Either the nightclub or victim may call the police.
+Either the nightclub or the victim may call the police.
 If the assault victim refuses to prosecute you may release the person outside but must require them to immediately vacate the entire property.
-To allow a known violent person back inside or to remain outside the nightclub creates a security risk and a big liability.
+Allowing a known violent person back inside or to remain outside the nightclub creates a security risk and a big liability.

 Nightclub Bar Security – When to Call the Police?